THE ZOLDER MUSEUM

 The Zolder Museum started in March 2012 as an artistic research project; I wanted to create an environment which feels like home for art, artists and viewers, to understand the initial human need for artistic creation and, more importantly, what this creation (art) can do; I called myself the director because I wanted to appropriate the power I felt I lacked as an artist within the art world structure.
 In order to gain deeper understanding for the subject and matter of artistic practice I needed to put myself in a situation through which I can simulate the existing social arrangement the art world is based upon and observe and direct its development and growth.

-The space of approximately 30 m2 is divided between a gallery, office, library, museum shop and storage room.
-Openings and events in the Zolder Museum are directed according to its physical confines; 15 visitors can visit the museum at the same time.
-My interest is to produce a strong sense of community among local artists based on compassion and mutual interests in creation and art; not a large network of art associates driven by competition.
-These simple directions produce concentration and focus on art rather than on social event.
+The attic space (zolder) of approximately 30 m2 was divided between a gallery, office, library, museum shop and storage room.
+Openings and events in the Zolder Museum used to be directed according to its physical confines; 15 visitors could visit the museum at the same time.
+My interest was to produce a strong sense of community among local artists based on compassion and mutual interests in creation and art; not a large network of art associates driven by competition.
+These simple directions produced concentration and focus on art rather than on social event.

-The Zolder Museum is simultaneously developing in two directions; the development of the museum as an art institution and the development of the museum as my art work.
-These two directions are intertwined and one is affecting the other by becoming one unanimous movement.
-The way I organize the museum is in the center of my artistic practice.
-All arrangements within the Zolder Museum whether artistic, curatorial, organizational or bureaucratic are part of the art work.
+The Zolder Museum simultaneously developed in two directions; the development of the museum as an art institution and the development of the museum as my art work.
+These two intertwined directions affected one another by becoming one unanimous movement.
+The way I organized the museum was the center of my artistic practice.
+All arrangements within the Zolder Museum whether artistic, curatorial, organizational or bureaucratic became part of the art work.

 My main interest lies in the creative art, rather than in critical art (what art can create- not what it can criticize).
 If used properly rather than abused, art can create a space, a field of immanence on which higher state of awareness can occur.
 Focusing on the potential artistic practice contains and accumulating practical knowledge of ways this potential can be used are my main artistic and personal concerns.